cloudant/sensu-trapd/README.md

 ### Converting MIBs for PySNMP

-For sensu-trapd to understand a trap, it must have a corresponding MIB defining that trap loaded.
+For sensu-trapd to translate a trap, it must have a corresponding MIB defining that trap loaded.
 PySNMP (which sensu-trapd uses as a trap receiver), requires that MIBs be converted into a special format before being loaded into sensu-trapd.
-Fortunately, PySNMP provides a utility to do this.
+Fortunately, PySNMP provides a utility to do this:

 Note: Make you have PySNMP installed, and the "build-pysnmp-mib" is in your path.